vrindaparam/Webscrapping/README.md

 # Webscrapping
-This repository is to try different web scrapping techniques to get the data
+This repository is to try different web scrapping techniques to get the data.
+Web scrapping using beautifulSoup library in Python.